-The unemployment rates in New Hampshire reflect a downward slope; that is, the rates are highest among the youngest groups of labor force participants and the lower for those in the oldest age groups.
+The unemployment rates in Rhode Island reflect a U-shaped curve; that is, the rates are highest among the youngest and oldest groups of labor force participants while the rates dip for those who are in their mid-adult years.

-In the 55-74 year old age groups, New Hampshire has a higher unemployment rate compared to national statistics.
+In the youngest and oldest age groups, Rhode Island has a higher unemployment rate compared to national statistics.